namanmodani/whistl/README.md

 Two most significant challenges we encountered were:

-* Efficiently using the Maps API to indicate locations intuitively.
+* Efficiently using the Maps API for location tagging.
 We spent a lot of time working around this.
-* We also moderate difficulties making our app look great on all devices and screen sizes.
+* We also faced moderate difficulties making our app look great on all devices and screen sizes.

 ## Accomplishments we're proud of